igemsoftware2021/iGEM_Stockholm/README.md

 6] During dysbiosis there is a change in the values of proportionality constants for the growth and death rates leading to imbalance in bacterial population density.

+PS: Read the comments in the code creafully since there are some part that needs to be commented out (i.e. add %) and some that needs "%" to be removed!

 **References**

 (1) MATLAB. version 9.10.0.1602886 (R2021a).
 Natick, Massachusetts: The MathWorks Inc.; 2021.